spekulatius/PHPScraper/websites/README.md

 Contributing
 ------------

-Awesome, if you like contribute please check the [guidelines](/contributing) before getting started.
+Awesome, if you would like contribute please check the [guidelines](/contributing) before getting started.

 Tests